 - transitional help throughout the first year of university;

 - continued pastoral care and advice across the years of studies at UWA.

-Applications for the 2017 Fairway Cohort are open now and will close on August 30th.
+Applications for the 2017 Fairway Cohort closed on August 30th.